 Sensitivity can sometime signal that you have a cracked or chipped tooth.
 With restorative care, the nerves of the tooth can once again be protected from outside elements, minimizing sensitivity.

 Old fillings may lose their structural integrity around margins, allowing bacteria to accumulate on enamel.
 During your routine checkup, your dentist will examine all existing fillings.
 If they are not properly sealed, replacement may be suggested.

-The team at Pacific Family Dental wants to help you maintain healthy, attractive teeth.
+The team at New Smiles wants to help you maintain healthy, attractive teeth.
 To schedule a visit in our Sherwood, Oregon office, call (503) 925-9595.
 Your comfort is our priority!